Antoine August Michel Gaujot

-The Gaujot brothers, Antoine August Michel Gaujot and Julien E. Gaujot, are one of the five sets of brothers who have received the Medal of Honor and the only pair to have been so honored for actions in different actions.
-Both brothers attended Virginia Polytechnic Institute and State University, but neither were graduates of the university.
+Antoine August Michel Gaujot (December 12, 1878 – April 14, 1936) was a lieutenant colonel in the United States Army who received the Medal of Honor during the Philippine-American War in 1899.
+His brother Julien also received the Medal of Honor in 1911.

 Early life and education

 Antoine August Michel Gaujot was born on December 12, 1878, in Eagle Harbor Township, Michigan, United States.

 His father, Ernest R. Gaujot, a French-born mining engineer, emigrated to Tamaqua, Pennsylvania, where he met and married Susan Ellen McGuigan.
 The family subsequently relocated to Michigan, then lived for a while in Ontario, Canada, before moving to Lynchburg, Virginia.
 Ernest Gaujot had traveled to Japan in 1877 to serve as general superintendent of mines.
 He solved some significant problems while in Japan, for which the Mikado reportedly conferred on him the honorary title of "general".

 In 1894, the family moved to what the following year would become Mingo County, West Virginia, at a time of rapid expansion of coal mining operations in the region.
 Ernest Gaujot was resident engineer for the Koontz Brothers of New York City, whose mineral holdings in Mingo County were consolidated under the name United Thacker Coal Company.

 Antoine A.M.
 Gaujot, also called "Tony", attended Virginia Polytechnic Institute (VPI) in 1896 and 1897 but did not graduate.
 A civil engineer by profession, he obtained the rank of lieutenant colonel in the Infantry Reserve.